atharvapatil1210/asm_py/README.md

 5. Open a pull request.

 ## License

+    Simulate basic CPU registers (ax, bx, cx, dx) with operations like MOV, ADD, and SUB.
+    Manipulate simulated memory.
+    Run assembly code using NASM and system linkers.
+    Use helper functions to work with assembly code.

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.